so-much-meta/lczero_tools/README.md

 ```
 git clone https://github.com/so-much-meta/lczero_tools
 cd lczero_tools
+# Note: Creating and using a virtualenv or Conda environment before install is suggested, as always
 pip install .
 # Or for developer/editable install, to make in place changes:
 # pip install -e .